Skip to contentPostalForm

 Step 4

-Enter addresses — Your address (sender) and the destination
+Enter addresses — Add your sender address and the destination address from the form instructions.

 Step 5